 Emergency Towing Procedures

-The SOLAS Convention Chapter II amendment has underscored the critical need for detailed emergency towing procedures for ships.
-The SOLAS amendment (MSC.256 (84)) now mandates documented emergency towing procedures for all ships over 500 gross tons.
-This requirement started on January 1, 2010, for all passenger ships and new passenger and cargo vessels.
+The SOLAS amendment MSC.256 (84) now mandates documented emergency towing procedures for all ships over 500 gross tons.
+This requirement entered into force on January 1, 2010, for all passenger ships and new passenger and cargo vessels.
 Cargo ships built before this date had to comply by January 1, 2012.

 Creating effective emergency towing procedures demands a meticulous review of the ship's current setup and equipment.
 Maritime consultants emphasize the need for these procedures to be tailored to the vessel's specifics for maximum safety and efficiency in emergencies.
 The International Maritime Organization (IMO) stipulates that at least three copies of the Emergency Towing Booklet must be on board.
-These should be in the bridge, forecastle space, and ship's office.
-Though SOLAS doesn't require formal approval, the yacht's flag state might ask for a review.
+These should be located in the bridge, forecastle space, and ship's office.

 Importance of Crew Familiarity with Emergency Towing Booklet